berkeley-scf/python-bootcamp-fall-2017/python.md

 **Exercises**

-- Using this string: `x = 'The ant wants what all ants want.'`, solve the following string manipulation problems using string indexing, slicing, subsequence testing, and methods
+- Using this string: `x = 'The ant wants what all ants want.'`, solve the following string manipulation problems using string indexing, slicing, methods, and subsequence testing:
     1. Convert the string to all lower case letters (don’t change x).
     2. Count the number of occurrences of the substring `ant`.
     3. Create a list of the words occurring in `x`.
 Make sure to remove